michael-lang/sample-ng2-mvc/README.md

 # sample-ng2-mvc
 An exploration of a few techniques to create an Angular2 application inside Visual Studio Community (or Pro), leveraging NPM and Gulp.

-## Requirements
+## Developer Requirements
 Visual Studio Community edition with Update 3 (14.0.25431.01 or later).
 Open acccess to NPM and NuGet to restore packages.

-## Overview
+## Project Scope
+This is a basic ride sharing admin application, as a sample showing how to create a similar app with angular.
+This application will start from the admin user side of the interface, with possibly a later addition for a slick end-user search interface.

-An application with a tabbed interface per area of interest with search on the first tab, and any opened record appearing on another tab.
+The admin app has a tabbed interface per area of interest with search on the first tab, and any opened record appearing on another tab.
 Also includes a plus button in the tab row to add a new tab as an item create.

+The app consists of planned trips, departure and arrival locations, and people that are driving and have space for others or people that need to catch a ride to a destination.
+Original conceived of for one off trips, such as a college student coming home over a weekend.

+## Technology Overview
 This structure is relatively simple.
 This is a SPA (single page app) design.
 A menu at the top of the page uses the `RoutingModule` to switch between those logical pages to be shown as current.
 The current page content is defined in the main app layout using a `router-outlet`.